The Projector: Golden Mile Tower

 The Golden Mile Tower outlet was launched in April 2014.
 It began with an appeal on crowdfunding site Indiegogo, which raised US$55,000.
 It currently has three screens: Green Room, a 230-seat hall, Redrum, a 200-seat hall, and Blue Room, a 100-seat hall.
 The later was originally a church, before being converted into a cinema hall.

+In April 2025, The Projector stopped screenings but used the halls for other events while screenings to be offered at Cathay Cineleisure Orchard.
+In August, after the closure of the halls at Cineleisure, screenings were to be returned to Golden Mile Tower.

 Riverside Point

 The Riverside Point outlet, known as Projector X, was launched on 30 April 2021.
 It had one screen with 48 seats.
 The venue, which was formerly a Chinese nightclub, had the former changing rooms turned into art installation by Marc Nair.
 Before that, it had been used for Studio City Cinemas, in the 1990s.
 The outlet was a pop-up cinema and closed towards the end of 2022.

 The Cathay

 On 23 August 2022, The Projector took over four halls, including the former 590-seater Cathay Grand, of the Cathay Cineplex at The Cathay as a pop-up cinema, Projector X: Picturehouse.
 It closed at the end of June 2023.